cecat/CeC-HA-Addons/addons/yamcam3/README.md

   top_k: 10                     # Number of top scoring classes to analyze (default 10)
   report_k: 3                   # Number of top scoring groups or classes to report (default 3)
   reporting_threshold: 0.5      # Reporting threshold for sound class scores (default 0.4)
-  group_classes: true           # Default true, report by group rather than the original YAMNet classes
+  use_groups: true              # Default true, report by group rather than the original YAMNet classes
   aggregation_method: max       # Use max (default) or mean to pool scores across segments of a collected sample
   log_level: DEBUG              # Default INFO.
 In order of decreasing verbosity:
                                 # DEBUG->INFO->WARNING->ERROR->CRITICAL